hafele/website/navigating_politics.md

 	- <a href="https://en.wikipedia.org/wiki/List_of_fallacies">Wikipedia: List of Logical Fallacies</a>

 ### 3.8 Refine
-As it is necessary to refine and update our core principles, it is also necessary important to refine and update our political views.
-This is perhaps more necessary, given that life is ever-changing.
+As it is important to refine and update our core principles, it is also important to refine and update our political views.
+The latter is perhaps more necessary, given that life is ever-changing.
 Here are some recommendations:

 #### Consider New Information
 New information often arises which may force us to challenge our existing views.
 Perhaps a new technology enables us to do things that we weren't once able to do.
 For example, imagine if scientists were able to create a large nuclear fusion reactor that is able to provide the world with a virtually endless source of clean energy.
 How would that influence someone's views on energy consumption policies?
-Considering new information can help use form new viewpoints or better-refine existing ones, and therefore we should seek out new information often (again, as long as it is reliable).
+Considering new information can help us form new viewpoints or better-refine existing ones, and therefore we should seek out new information often.

 #### Listen and Learn
 Navigators can improve their skills by learning from other navigators, or even from others whose skills may come in handy for journeys across the sea.
-Similarly, we should make efforts to listen to and learn from a wide variety of informed and believable perspectives, especially those we disagree with.
+Similarly, we should make efforts to learn from a wide variety of informed and believable perspectives, especially those we disagree with.
 We should try to understand logically why our views differ from those of others, and recognize that we don't always have to agree (or disagree) with them.

 #### Be Willing To Change
 We should also be open-minded and have the humility to admit when we are wrong.
 Perhaps a fact underlying one of our views was false, or maybe our opinion was based on vague core principles.
 We're human; nobody has the right answer or best opinion on every single issue.
 Therefore, we should embrace moments when we are able to change for the better.